datacamp/courses-introduction-to-r/chapter3.md

 ## What's a matrix?

-In R, a matrix is a collection of elements of the same data type (numeric, character, or logical), that is arranged into a fixed number of rows and columns.
+In R, a matrix is a collection of elements of the same data type (numeric, character, or logical) arranged into a fixed number of rows and columns.
 Since you are only working with rows and columns, a matrix is called two-dimensional.

 In R, you can construct a matrix with the `matrix` function, for example: `matrix(1:9, byrow=TRUE, nrow=3)`:
 - The first argument, is the collection of elements that R will arrange into the rows and columns of the matrix.
 Here, we use `1:9` which constructs the vector `c(1,2,3,4,5,6,7,8,9)`.